wilr/silverstripe-facebookconnect/README.md

 To setup Facebook Connect your first need to download the module:

 ```
-composer require wilr/silverstripe-facebookconnect
+composer require "wilr/silverstripe-facebookconnect" "dev-master"
 ```

 [Register your website / application](https://developers.facebook.com/apps/?action=create)
 with Facebook.

-Set your configuration through the SilverStripe Config API.
+Set your configuration through the SilverStripe config API.
 For instance, you could put this in your `mysite/_config/facebookconnect.yml` file:

 ```